MaxJackson13/Active-Directory/DCSync and DCShadow.md

 Detection
 ---------

 DCShadow is especially stealthy as while events such as a user being added to the domain admin group would trigger an event ID 4728 (user added to security enabled global group), the logging would occur on the workstation from which the change originates.
 But in this case the workstation is the attacker's machine which immediately de-registers itself as a DC after the change is pushed to the other domain controllers, so no event logs are generated as the DC does not exist.
+One way to detect this is to inspect the logs of the legitimate domain controllers to verify if the change originated from any of them, and if not it may be a case of DCShadow.

+To detect DCSync, one way highlighted by Didier Stevens is to inspect network traffic between a **non-DC** and a **DC** for DCERPC (distributed computing environment remote procedure call) packets requesting to use DRSUAPI (directory replication services API), followed by a DRSUAPI call for the IDL_DRSGetNCChanges method which is opnum 3.
+This can be achieved by creating 2 IDS rules.
+One which flags on a tcp packet requesting a bind to the DRSUAPI interface.
+This packet will contains bytes corresponding to a tcp bind connection: `05 00 0b` as well as bytes matching the uuid of the DRSUAPI interface which can be found by inspecting the packets in wireshark.
+The second flags on the bytes `05 00 00` which is a tcp bind, as well as on the bytes `03 00` which is the opnum of the DSGetNCchanges function.
+The key is to monitor between non-DCs and DCs as these rules will flag on legitimate AD replication traffic between two domain controllers.

 Here's a great resource on DCSync and DCShadow
 <a href="https://www.youtube.com/watch?v=SOr_G8oOstc&t=3037s">Detecting DCSync and DCShadow Network Traffic